 A Harvard University study (pdf) challenged the results, using the same data but different methods.
 Researchers found that private schools came out ahead in 11 of 12 comparisons of students.

-But as this dissenting view from the Thomas B. Fordham Foundation’s Education Gadfly newsletter shows, the debate over which kind of school does a better job is far from settled.
+But as a dissenting view from the Thomas B. Fordham Foundation’s Education Gadfly newsletter showed, the debate over which kind of school does a better job is far from settled.